brandongillett/EddCallBot/README.md

 # EddCallBot
-This EDD call bot uses Python with Twilio to call the EDD hundereds of times an hour and calling you once the bot gets ahold of them!
+This EDD call bot uses Python with Twilio to call the EDD hundreds of times an hour and calling you once the bot gets ahold of them!

 For this you will have to create a Twilio account and pay a standard fee of $20 to use the phone line.